CSBG Fact Sheet

 PROGRAM NAME: COMMUNITY SERVICES BLOCK GRANT (CSBG)

-To support services and activities for low-income individuals that alleviate the causes and conditions of poverty in communities.
+To support services and activities for individuals with low-incomes that alleviate the causes and conditions of poverty in communities.

 Community Opportunities, Accountability, and Training and Educational Services Human Services Reauthorization Act of 1998, P.L.
 105-285.

-Low-income families and individuals as well as low-income communities.
+Individuals and families with low incomes as well as low-income communities.

-Discretionary Grants – These funds are intended to support technical assistance efforts of the CSBG program.
-Eligible applicants include statewide or local organizations, or associations with demonstrated expertise in providing training to individuals and organizations on methods of effectively addressing the needs of low-income families, and communities and organizations that are officially designated as a CAA.
+Discretionary Grants - A small portion of funds (1.5 percent of the total appropriation) are reserved to support technical assistance and monitoring efforts of CSBG.
+Eligible applicants include statewide or local organizations, or associations with demonstrated expertise in providing training to individuals and organizations on methods of effectively addressing the needs of families and individuals with low-income and low-income communities.

 Type of Grant:

-States must pass through no less than 90% of their CSBG grant award.
-Of the remaining 10%, States can use up to 5% for administrative and the remaining funds for projects that help accomplish the statutory goals of CSBG.
-States are also required to conduct a full on-site review of each local entity at least once every three years.
+States must pass through no less than 90 percent of the CSBG grant award.
+Of the remaining 10 percent, states can use up to five percent for administrative costs and the remaining funds for projects that support the statutory goals of CSBG.
+States are also required to conduct a full on-site review of each local entity at least once every three years..